carlahy/garden/modules/vienna/principles of planning and urbanism.md

 \includegraphics[width=\textwidth]leading_cities_1500

 There is an upswing around 1200 AD (eg. Notre Dame 1163-1345).
 New Towns are founded and Ancient Towns are renewed.
-There is a strict separation of urban and rural functions\alignedmarginparref.
-Max Weber.
+There is a strict separation of urban and rural functions (ref.
+Max Weber).
 There are two types of urban places:

 -  Natural settlements: local market based central places, and
 -  Systemic settlements: long distance trade based, with varying degree of freedom from Feudal powers